 \subsection{Neural Collapse}

-A learning phenomenon known as \textit{neural collapse} ($\mathcal{NC}$) emerges during the terminal phase of training neural networks with cross-entropy (CE) loss for classification \citep{papyan2020prevalence}.
-It was originally characterized as the co-occurrence of the following properties in a model's top-layer features (also known as last-layer representations or embeddings) and classifiers: \begin{enumerate}[label=($\mathcal{NC}_{\arabic*}$),align=left] \item \textbf{Within-class variability collapse:} Top-layer features collapse to their class means. \item \textbf{Convergence to a simplex ETF:} Class means tend towards equinorm and equiangular vectors when centered about the global average.
-The resulting geometry -- known as a simplex \textit{equiangular tight frame} (ETF) -- maximizes pairwise angles and distances. \item \textbf{Convergence to self-duality:} Top-layer classifier vectors converge to their corresponding class means, and thus also form a simplex ETF. \item \textbf{Nearest decision rule:} Linear classifiers approximate a nearest-class center (NCC) classifier: top-layer embeddings predict the class with the closest mean (implied by $\mathcal{NC}$1-3). \end{enumerate}
+A learning phenomenon known as \textit{neural collapse} ($\mathcal{NC}$) emerges during the terminal phase of training (TPT) deep neural networks with cross-entropy (CE) loss for classification tasks.\citep{papyan2020prevalence} It was originally characterized as the co-occurrence of the following properties in a model's top-layer (also known as last-layer) representations (also known as features or embeddings) and linear classifier weights: \begin{enumerate}[label=($\mathcal{NC}_{\arabic*}$),align=left] \item \textbf{Within-class variability collapse:} Top-layer representations collapse to their class means. \item \textbf{Convergence to a simplex ETF:} Class means tend towards equinorm and equiangular vectors when centred about the global average.
+The resulting geometry --- known as a simplex \textit{equiangular tight frame} (ETF) --- maximizes pairwise angles and distances. \item \textbf{Convergence to self-duality:} Linear classifier weight vectors converge to their corresponding top-layer class mean vectors, and thus also form a simplex ETF. \item \textbf{Nearest decision rule:} Linear classifiers approximate a nearest-class centre (NCC) classifier: top-layer representations predict the class with the closest mean (implied by $\mathcal{NC}$1-3). \end{enumerate}